AVSystem/developer-zone/docs/Coiote_IoT_DM/Quick_Start/Device_Provisioning.md

 - An active [Coiote DM cloud](https://eu.iot.avsystem.cloud) account.
 - If you're using Windows: possibility to run Linux scripts/tools either via WSL, Cygwin or other.

+!!!important
+    Please verify if the directory to which you installed Go is in your `PATH` variable.
+If it's missing please add it.

 ## Provision the device using PSK
 This section shows how to provision your device using a pre-shared key (PSK).